 One may ask, however whether the observable $\mathbf{C} = \mathbf{A} + \mathbf{B}$ can be mapped onto a single realizable experiment.
 If not, it may define an object that does not comply with the original definition of observables.
-Our forming of powers of C relies on this operational prescription: we need to take powers of the individual measurement results $a_i + b_i$.
-If we cannot obtain a_i and b_i for the same individual measurement i, we have no procedure to form a power of \mathbf{C} by averaging over powers of $c_i = a_i + b_i$.
+Our forming of powers of C relies on this operational prescription: we need to take powers of the individual measurement results $a_i + b_i$ .
+If we cannot obtain $a_i$ and $b_i$ for the same individual measurement i, we have no procedure to form a power of $\mathbf{C}$ by averaging over powers of $c_i = a_i + b_i$ .
+This is a similar problem as when we discussed the counterfactual reasoning in Bell's inequalities.

-At this point we withdraw from the real world of experimental arrangements into mathematics by assuming that, for whichever are the mathematical objects that represent an observable \mathbf{C} , the powers of \mathbf{C} can be formed in a meaningful way.
+At this point we withdraw from the real world of experimental arrangements into mathematics by assuming that, for whichever are the mathematical objects that represent an observable $\mathbf{C}$ , the powers of $\mathbf{C}$ can be formed in a meaningful way.
 This is certainly the case in classical and quantum mechanics, but we see no reasons for considering it an a priori necessity of a theory describing experimental practice.

 If we accept the assumptions so far, we can make a few more steps to prove the triangular inequality for the norm, but this is where our beautiful story ends.
-We terminate our motivation here and assume that the observables are embedded in a C^ -algebra.
+We terminate our motivation here and assume that the observables are embedded in a $C^$ -algebra.
 This is the case for classical and quantum mechanics, but it is not a requirement for mapping measured numbers into a mathematical structure.

-Our goal is not to "deduce" quantum mechanics, but a different one: we will show that the structure of a C^ -algebra together with a state generates a Hilbert space and that, actually, any Hilbert space with a set of (bounded) observables on it is equivalent to a sum of such Hilbert space representations for states ω_i .
+Our goal is not to "deduce" quantum mechanics, but a different one: we will show that the seemingly innocent structure of a $C^$ -algebra that is shared by classical and quantum-mechanical observables together with a state generates a Hilbert space and that, actually, any Hilbert space with a set of (bounded) observables on it is equivalent to a sum of such Hilbert space representations for states $\omega_i$ .
 The states may be infinitely many.
 This structure comprises both, quantum and classical mechanics.
 Classical mechanics is the special case, where the algebra is commutative.